QingWei-Li/vuep/README.md

 ```

 ### Usage B
-you can written in HTML file or even the Markdown file.
+you can written in HTML file or even a markdown file.

 ```html
 <div id="app">